Solar-powered refrigerator

 A solar-powered refrigerator is a refrigerator which runs on energy directly provided by sun, and may include photovoltaic or solar thermal energy.

-Solar-powered refrigerators are able to keep perishable goods such as meat and dairy cool in hot climates and are used to keep much-needed vaccines at their appropriate temperature to avoid spoilage.
+Solar-powered refrigerators are able to keep perishable goods such as meat and dairy cool in hot climates and are used to keep vaccines at their appropriate temperature to avoid spoilage.

 Solar-powered refrigerators are typically used in off-the-grid locations where utility-provided AC power is not available.

 History

 In 1878, at the Universal Exhibition in Paris, Augustin Mouchot displayed Mouchot's engine and won a gold medal in Class 54 for his works, most notably the production of ice using concentrated solar heat.

 "In developed countries, plug-safely, but in developing countries, where electricity supplies can be unreliable, alternative refrigeration technologies are required".
 Solar fridges were introduced in the developing world to cut down on the use of kerosene or gas-powered absorption refrigerated coolers which are the most common alternatives.
 They are used for vaccine storage and household applications in areas without reliable electrical supply because they have poor or no grid electricity.
 They burn a liter of kerosene per day therefore requiring a constant supply of fuel which is costly and smelly, and are responsible for the production of large amounts of carbon dioxide.
 They can also be difficult to adjust which can result in the freezing of medicine.
 The use of Kerosene as a fuel is now widely discouraged for three reasons: The recurrent cost of fuel, the difficulty of maintaining accurate temperature, and risk of causing fires.